Tomato Fermenting Safety

 Be sure to store jars in temperatures between 60-75F to ensure the proper bacteria takes over.

-As this good bacteria works in your ferments, a gas buildup will occur within each jar.
+As good bacteria begins to work in your ferments, a gas buildup will occur within each jar.
 Break the seals every day until the buildup ceases.

 At this point, jars should be moved to a refrigerator or to the cold room for winter.